AnesSAD/OCT-AMD-SEGMENTATION/README.md

 ### 🎯 Objectives
 - Implement U-Net from scratch in PyTorch
 - Segment AMD biomarkers from OCT scans with high accuracy
-- Evaluate performance using clinical metrics (Dice, IoU, Sensitivity)
+- Evaluate performance using clinical metrics (Dice, IoU, Accuracy)
 - Create a reproducible and well-documented pipeline

 ---